keboola/developers-docs/cli/commands/remote/table/import/index.md

 : Keboola Connection instance URL, e.g., `connection.keboola.com`

 `--columns <string>`
-: Comma separated list of column names.
+: Comma-separated list of column names.
 If present, the first row in the CSV file is not treated as a header.

 `--incremental-load <bool>`
 : Data are either added to existing data in the table or replace the existing data.